 Foreigners with visible disabilities are regarded with a mixture of pity (due to their fate), and admiration (for doing something that no Thai would consider—traveling with a disability).

-While there are some legal protections offered, there is no equivalent to the ADA in Thailand, so access and other accommodations are not common.
+While there are some legal protections offered, there is no equivalent to the ADA in Thailand, access and other accommodations are uncommon.

 Students typically spend 4-6 hours a day in class and about 4 hours a day on readings, assignments, interaction with their host family and local culture.
 Student’s learning is assessed through written work/papers, individual and group presentations, class participation, and exams.
 Internship-related work is typically reviewed by the internship NGO.
 Homework is handwritten and typed.